ajiangsfu/NMRphasing/README.md

 ### 8. SPC\_DSM

-This is an old phase error correction method based on the traditional single model approach with an existing optimization function: dispersion summation minimization.
+This is an old phase error correction method based on the traditional single model approach with an existing optimization function: absolute summation minimization on dispersion.

     fdat$Phased_Absoprtion = NMRphasing(specDatIn = fdat$frequency_domain, method = "SPC_DSM")